 I prefer to sift as I empty it from my bins.
 Here is my setup with a tarp and my trommel.
 The trommel gets a few shovelfuls of compost and then it is turned.

 Once sifted it then can go straight on the garden or into containers to store.

 Occasionally you will still get some twigs or other undesirables in your finished compost.
 If you really need super fine compost you may have to sift one more time with a hand-held sifter frame with a finer screen in it.

 5. Using compost in the garden or store compost for later use

 Now that you have your black gold, where can you use it?
 You can store it for use later in the garden.
 It helps to have a few garbage cans or bags to store it in until you need it.
 Or if you have an empty compost bin you can store it there.

 Less work is to use it right away as a top dressing.
 Just spread it out in a thick layer (a few inches or centimetres) and if you prefer fork it under lightly.
 Or leave it more as a mulch – worms will help pull the compost down into the soil.

 You can also use sifted compost for growing in pots.
 However you may need to mix it with perlite and/or coir to keep it from getting too compact and too heavy.
 I find my compost is light enough so that I don’t have to add anything else.

 To turn compost is hard, sweaty and messy work.
 With the right tools and right steps it can be easier but still is a chore on most gardeners’ to-do lists.

 But the satisfaction of getting lots of black gold for free is worth it.
+And turning your compost regularly will get you that much faster.
 Remember to put it on your schedule so you don’t forget!